SsenfumaGodfrey/Restaurant-Customer-Lifetime-Value-Analysis/README.md

 Male	33.74%	4,839,910.63
 Female	33.64%	4,825,000.00 (approx)
 Others	32.62%	4,678,000.00 (approx)
-Critical Finding: The maximum variance across genders is only 1.12%, demonstrating that the restaurant has successfully created an inclusive environment appealing to all demographics equally.
+*Critical Finding* The maximum variance across genders is only 1.12%, demonstrating that the restaurant has successfully created an inclusive environment appealing to all demographics equally.
 This is rare in the food industry and represents a unique brand strength.

 ## Age-Based Revenue Analysis
 Age demographics show Teenagers as the primary revenue drivers, with nearly equal distribution across all age groups.